+Class I shares

+To sell some or all of y our shares

+By letter

-Class I shares To sell some or all of yo our shares By letter Sales of any amount Write a letter of instruction or complete a stock power indicating the fund name, the share class, your account number, the name(s) in which the account is registered, and the dollar value or number of shares you wish to sell.
+Sales of any amount the share class, your registered, and the d Include all signatures the next page).
+Mail the materials to A check will be maile registered, or otherw Certain requests will Write a letter of instruction or complete a stock power indicating the fund name, the share class, your account number, the name(s) in which the account is registered, and the dollar value or number of shares you wish to sell.
 Include all signatures and any additional documents that may be required (see the next page).
 Mail the materials to Signature Services (address below).
 A check will be mailed to the name(s) and address in which the account is registered, or otherwise according to your letter of instruction.
 Certain requests will require a Medallion signature guarantee.
 Please refer to "Selling shares in writing" on the next page.

+By internet

+Most accounts Log on to the websit e below to initiate redemptions f from your fund.

+Sales of up to \$100,000

+By phone

+Amounts up to \$100,000: count balance, general fund inqu iry, and transaction

-By internet Most accountsSales of up to \$100,000 Log on to the website e below to initiate redemptions f from your fund.
-By phone Amounts up to \$100,000:Most accounts processing on some a 31 Amounts up to \$5 million: Available to the following types of accounts: custodial accounts held by banks, trust companies, or broker-dealers; endowments and foundations; corporate accounts; group retirement plans; and pension accounts (excluding IRAs, 403(b) plans, and all John Hancock custodial retirement accounts) Redemption proceeds of up to \$100,000 may be sent by wire or by check.
+Most accounts processing on some

+Amounts up to \$5 million: Available to the following types of accounts: custodial account banks, trust companies, or broker-dealers; endowments and for corporate accounts; group retirement plans; and pension accounts (excluding IRAs, 403(b) plans, and all John Hancock custodial accounts) check will be mailed In oplace your reques Services between 8:3 contact your financia Redemption proceed account, unless a Me Redemption proceeds of up to \$100,000 may be sent by wire or by check.
 A check will be mailed to the exact name(s) and address on the account.
-To place your request with a representative at John Hancock, call Signature Services between 8:30 A.M. and 5:00 P.M., Eastern time, on most business days, or contact your financial professional.
-Redemption proceeds exceeding \$100,000 will be wired to your designated ban account, unless a Medallion signature guaranteed letter is provided requesting payment by check.
+To place your request with a representative at John Hancock, call Signature Services between 8:30 A.M. and 5:00 P.M., Eastern time, on most business days, contact your financial professional.
+Redemption proceeds exceeding \$100,000 will be wired to your designated bar account, unless a Medallion signature guaranteed letter is provided requesting payment by check.
 Please refer to "Selling shares in writing."

-By wire or electronic funds transfer (EFT) Requests by letter to sell any amount Qualified requests by phone to sell to \$5 million (accounts with telephone redemption privileges) To verify that the telephone redemption privilege is in place on an account, or to request the form to add it to an existing account, call Signature Services.
+By wire or electronic funds transfer (EFT)

+Requests by letter to sell any amount Qualified requests by phone to sell to \$5 million (accounts with redemption privileges) telephone request the form to a • Amounts up to \$100 a fee for this service.
 Amounts up to \$100,000 may be sent by EFT or by check.
+Your bank may ch

+By exchange

-Your bank may charge a fee for this service.
-Amounts of \$5 million or more will be sent by wire.
-By exchange Sales of any amount Obtain a current prospectus for the fund into which you are exchanging by accessing the fund's website, or by calling your financial professional or Signature Services.
+■ Sales of any amount accessing the fund's Services.
+Call EASI-Line for acceprocessing on some You may only exchar Money Market Fund Obtain a current prospectus for the fund into which you are exchanging by accessing the fund's website, or by calling your financial professional or Sign Services.
 Call EASI-Line for account balance, general fund inquiry, and transaction processing on some account types.
-You may only exchange Class I shares for other Class I shares or John Hancock Money Market Fund Class A shares.
+You may only exchange Class I shares for other Class I shares or John Hanco Money Market Fund Class A shares.
 Call your financial professional or Signature Services to request an exchange.

-Regular mail John Hancock Signature Services, Inc. P.O.
-Box 219909 Kansas City, MO 64121-9909 Express delivery John Hancock Signature Services, Inc. 430 W 7th Street Suite 219909 Kapsas City, MO 64105-1407 Website jhinvestments.com EASI-Line (24/7 automated service) 800-597-1897 Signature Services, Inc. 888-972-8696
+Regular mail John Hancock Signature Services, Inc. Express delivery John Hancock Signature Website ervices, Inc. jhinvestments.com EASI-Line (24/7 automated service) Signature Services, Inc. 888-972-8696